lipskiyp/PortfolioConstructor/ README.md

 ## Introduction

-The app can be used to construct and backtest equity-portfolios using a range portfolio-construction techniques.
+The app can be used to construct and backtest equity-portfolios using a range backtest techniques.
 Any ticker available on Yahoo Finance can be added to the portfolio and the backtest parameters (such as volatility lookback-window) can be manually adjusted.

 The resultant time-series is plotted inside the app using chart.js along with some financial metrics (e.g. Sharpe Ratio).
 The app let's the user export a csv file with the time-series for further analysis.

 All financial data is provided by Yahoo Finance, whcih is parsed from Yahoo Finance API.

-The 'About' page contains detailed methodologies for the construction techniques and the metrics.
+The 'About' page contains detailed methodologies for the different backtesting techniques and the metrics.

 ## Installation